aleshaleksey/fansys23/02-base-rules.md

 2. Repeat this for each stat.
 3. These 6 totals, in any order are your character's stats.
 4. Apply racial/template modifiers.
-5. If any stat is below 5, raise it to 5.
+5. If any stat is below 8, add 1 to the value.

 The rules for point buy are: